StevenCash/Book-Lists/ElectricalEngineering.md

 Anyone who uses a spectrum analyzer should read this.
 Try to find an old copy, I have one from 1989.
 I found that some newer versions lacked information that was provided in older versions.

+#### **The Invisible Universe: The Story of Radio Astronomy** by Verschuur

+If you want to know what radio astronomy is all about, check out this book.

 <!--more to be added later-->